ejfox/website/content/blog/how-to-run-a-project.md

 A team that is laughing together tend to work well together.
 Professionalism and humor are not mutually exclusive.
 Every team is different and have different ways of finding joy in their work.
 But it is important to spot and intentionally cultivate that joy anywhere it happens organically.

-Great teams play dope jams on their sound system all day, with a rotating playlist anyone can access or change.
+Great teams play dope jams on their sound system all day, with a rotating [playlist](https://open.spotify.com/playlist/2K4GLJ1dbH1abduVr5o9fK?si=b325d6ea975a4ec3) anyone can access or change.

 ### Consensus

-Consensus means that everyone agrees on something.
+Consensus means that everyone agrees on a path forward.
 When making decisions with a team, it is important to reach consensus.
 This means that everyone agrees on the decision, and that they are all comfortable with it.
 Consensus is important because it makes it easier to implement a decision, and it keeps the team from falling into potential pitfalls, even if seen by a single person.

-In a consensus system, any individual can veto any decision the group makes.
-The entire group must agree on a path of action.
-This dynamic exists in other non-consensus working structures, even if not explicitly spoken.
+#### Veto

+The power of veto is a powerful tool within the consensus-driven model.
+In this context, it means allowing any team member to reject or block proposals they feel are not in the best interest of the project or the team.

+The veto system emphasizes the importance of individual opinions within the group.
+By empowering every member with the ability to halt proceedings, it ensures their perspective is considered and any red flags they raise are addressed before moving forward.

 ## Non-technical systems / mechanisms